PostHog/posthog.com/contents/blog/how-to-pivot.md

 In 9 months, we built 6 products and did more than 100 meetings with potential users.

-The range of ideas we tried to solve looks broad, but the thing that connected all of them was that we focused on problems we felt we'd experienced in our previous professional lives.
+The range of ideas we tried to solve looks broad, but the thing that connected all of them was that we tackled problems we'd experienced in our previous professional lives.

 So, what did we build?